Jay-snow/BlueMango/readme.md

 Javascript Incremental Game.
 Made just for fun!

 This project's true purpose is to practice modern web tech.
 The things I am most interested in learning with this project are 1) CSS Grid and CSS Flex, 2) React.js 3) Git 4) Help I'm trapped in vi!
 I'll put learning vi as a bonus subgoal.
+In the subgoal category I will also put Node.js.

+#Game Concept: Incremental Clicker

 #To Do